• Skip to primary navigation

 Add the feta: Cut the feta into slabs and top the dish with the them.
 Return to the oven and cook under the grill until browned and melty.

-Green baking dish of lentils and tomatoes topped with feta in front of a white brick tile wall
+Green baking dish of food in front of a white brick tile wall

 Do you have to soak lentils before cooking them?